librato/agent/README.md

 _May 10, 2016_

-This release fixes an issue where our Apache plugin would ignore a majority of the metrics provided by Apache versions 2.4.13 or higher.
+This release fixes an issue where the Apache plugin would ignore some of the metrics reported by Apache versions 2.4.13 or newer.

-We are also changing the Apache plugin's configuration so the default url for mod_status is `http://localhost/server-status?auto`.
+We are also changing the Apache plugin's configuration so the default url for `mod_status` is `http://localhost/server-status?auto`.
 This aligns our plugin with Apache's documentation and most distribution defaults.

 ```
 LoadPlugin "apache"